Rockford Lutheran School

-Rockford Lutheran High School is a private school in Rockford, Illinois.
-Established in 1964, Rockford Lutheran High School is associated with 25 area Lutheran Churches.
+Rockford Lutheran School is a private K-12 school in Rockford, Illinois.
+Established in 1964, Rockford Lutheran School is associated with 25 area Lutheran Churches.
 The Lutheran churches have associations with both ELCA and LCMS.
 Students attend more than 100 area churches; 49% attend a Lutheran church.
 More than 2,000 students have graduated from Rockford Lutheran High School since the first graduating class in 1969.
 The school's mascot is the Crusader and the school colors are purple and white.

 Athletics and extra-curricular activity

-The High School (grades 9-12) competes in the Big Northern Conference.
-The Junior High School (grades 7-8) competes in the Big Northern Conference.
-The school has three gymnasiums, lighted track and field complex, Baseball field.
-Softball field, and a weight room.
+The high school (grades 9–12) competes in the Big Northern Conference, as does the junior high school (grades 7–8).
+The school has three gymnasiums, a lighted track and field complex, a baseball field, a softball field, and a weight room.